Oleksandr82/camel-workshop/src/site/markdown/exercise1.md

 Lets imitate this behavior with a Camel route.

+* The docker environment is not needed for this exercise
 * Please checkout the exercise 1 branch: `git checkout ex1`
 * Please open class `FileCopyRoute`
 * Follow the instructions in the code